Azure/azure-sdk-for-python/tools/azure-sdk-tools/tests/integration/scenarios/pyproject_build_config/README.md

-The `pyproject.toml` and `setup.py` files in this folder are used to verify successful azure-sdk build configuration from a parsed setup.py.
+The `pyproject.toml` and `setup.py` files in this folder are used to verify successful azure-sdk build configuration from a parsed configuration file.